Want Respect? Practice Humility

 R.E.S.P.E.C.T.—everybody wants it, but not everybody gets it.

 Have you ever heard an athlete complain, “I don’t get the respect I deserve”?
 This person is unaware that respect is not a gift; it is something you must earn.
-We might admire him for his skill, or envy his million-dollar salary, but we respect the athlete for the attitude he or she exhibits on the field or court, during an interview, or in daily life.
+We might admire him for his skill or envy his million-dollar salary, but we respect the athlete for the attitude he or she exhibits on the field or court, during an interview, or in daily life.

 What is that attitude that quickly wins respect?
 Humility—a modest view of one’s own importance!
 An attitude of humility is one of the most significant predictors of someone who is respected.